 \ Apply for admission to the STEP as early as possible in the sophomore year.
-No EDU-prefixed courses above

-EDU 101 may be taken until the student is admitted to the Teacher Education Program at MMC.
+No EDU-prefixed courses above EDU 101 may be taken until the student is admitted to the Teacher Education Program at MMC.(exceptions: EDU 305 and EDU 360 which are both cross listed).

-\ Apply by October 15 for spring clinical practice, by March 15 for fall clinical practice.

-\ All required sections of the Praxis II shall be passed prior to the clinical practice semester.
+\ Apply by October 15 for spring clinical practice, by March 15 for fall clinical practice. \ All required sections of the Praxis II shall be passed prior to the clinical practice semester.